[?] Subscribe To The Bookkeeping Blog

 Pictures of tea cups remind me to take a "Tea Break" ... because I actually use this website as my reference "goto" site too!

-Speaking of goals and breaks ...
+Speaking of life balance and breaks ...

 Because I work from home, one of the things I try to do ... and I'm not always successful ... is to have what Julia Cameron calls "An Artist Date" ... an excursion.
 Julia's dates were meant to be solitary but I use them to have contact with other people.